TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #2 - Pizza Runner/README.md

     * Delivery duration
     * Average speed
     * Total number of pizzas
+    *
-5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?
+5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner is paid $0.30 per kilometre traveled.
+How much money does Pizza Runner have left over after these deliveries?

 ### E. Bonus Questions